Location of the data

 FTP is ideal for large files, your daily backup, and as secure and fast cloud storage.
 It offers connections over FTP, FTPES, and SFTP.
 You can add your own Logo and customize the color presentation to your wishes.
 Furthermore, you can reach Premium FTP under your own domain.
 For large data volumes you can choose bandwidths up to 500 Mbit/s.

-Please contact our support team directly or use the contact form.
+Please contact us using the contact form.
 One of our competent employees will be at your side for any questions or problems.Contact Form

 Your data is stored in Europe.